 Some specific sites in Jamaica include plantation "Great Houses," museums and cultural attractions.
 Travelers also enjoy the natural scenery of the Blue Mountains, where they can hike and camp.
 Popular sites abound on this beautiful island and generally surround three of the larger cities: Montego Bay, Ocho Rios, and Kingston.

-If you enjoy learning about other places and cultures, you might want to visit a museum during your time on Jamaica.
-Click on the each name for detailed information.
+If you like to explore other places and cultures, you might enjoy visiting a museum during your vacation.
+Just click on each place's name to obtain full details.

-Bob Marley Museum: Jamaica is known for a great many things, and one of them is the legend of reggae music, Mr. Bob Marley.
+If you are looking to do some sight-seeing, visit Bob Marley Museum.
+It is situated in Kingston, Jamaica.
+Jamaica is known for a great many things, and one of them is the legend of reggae music, Mr. Bob Marley.
 The Bob Marley Museum is the former home of Marley, and focuses on the man's life and achievements.

-The table right below lists some details concerning some museums you might enjoy on Jamaica.
+The chart directly below has a few details regarding museums you might enjoy on Jamaica.